-Once your baby is old enough to start eating solid foods mealtimes become much more fun (and messier too!).
 When I was a new parent one of my biggest concerns was whether or not my baby was eating too much of a certain food or just generally eating too much in one sitting.
-Since one of my son’s favorite foods is bananas I decided to look into how much is too much for him to eat.
+Since one of my son’s favorite foods is bananas I decided to look into how much banana is too much for baby in a sitting or day.

 Everyone knows that babies can be picky eaters and sometimes it seems like they get stuck on one kind of food and refuse to eat anything else.
 If your baby loves bananas then you shouldn’t worry too much about giving them to her!
 Let’s dive into how much a baby can have by age, the health benefits of bananas, the potential issues, and even which varieties they can eat!

 How much banana is too much for Baby?

 Bananas are considered to be a pretty healthy food for babies to eat.
 They are full of vitamins, nutrients, fiber, and other goodies that help your little baby’s body function properly.
 They are also a GREAT first solid food to try with your baby because they are soft and easy to mash up and spoon-feed.

 Since they are also sweet and delicious, most babies won’t pitch a fit when trying them out for the first time.